ResourCes

 The question is: what metrics should you track?

 Depending on where your ERGs are in their development, some metrics might be easier to gather than others, which is why we’ve broken this up by ERG maturity level (based on The ERG Movement Model by Maceo Owens).
-Take the ERG Movement Model Assessment to see where your group falls, and continue reading to learn what types of metrics you should be gathering to show how your ERGs are successfully making your company a better place to work.
+Take the ERG Movement Model Assessment to see where your group falls, and continue reading to learn what types of metrics you should be gathering to show how your ER0Gs are successfully making your company a better place to work.

 Groups in the Infancy stage are less formal and focused primarily on creating networking opportunities for their members.
 For earlier-stage groups, this might mean that your group is housed in a Slack channel and that you’re still working on establishing your leadership team.